Women’s Cancer Marker Health Check

 A take-home stool test that detects hidden blood in the stool, which can be linked to bowel cancer and other bowel conditions.
 We post the kit to your address ahead of your appointment if you book in advance, or hand it to you on the day if not.
 Results within 5 working days of the lab receiving your sample.

-Cancer marker tests and FIT bowel screening are not diagnostic tests and are not a substitute for GP assessment or specialist investigation.
+These tests can help flag patterns but cannot diagnose or rule out cancer.
+CA125 and FIT screening are not a substitute for NHS cancer screening, GP assessment or specialist investigation.
 Raised results can happen for non-cancer reasons, and normal results do not rule out cancer.
 If you have symptoms or ongoing concerns, please speak to your GP.

 More than cancer markers

-A comprehensive health check, with cancer markers included
+A wider health check, with cancer markers included

-Beyond the CA125 and FIT tests, this check includes a comprehensive 47-marker blood panel and 19 on-the-day clinical checks — giving a broader picture of your health.
+Beyond the CA125 and FIT tests, this check includes a wider blood panel and in-clinic checks — giving a broader picture of your health.

 From the lab